zeeis/diem/developers.diem.com/README.md

 [![License](https://img.shields.io/badge/license-Apache-green.svg)](LICENSE.md)

-Explore the technical and economic concepts behind the Diem Payment Network.
+Explore the technical and economic concepts behind the Diem Payment Networks.

 ## Note to developers
 * Diem Core is a prototype.
 * The APIs are constantly evolving and designed to demonstrate types of functionality.
 Expect substantial changes before the release.
 * We've launched a testnet that is a live demonstration of an early prototype of the Diem Blockchain software.

-## Contributing

-Read our [Contributing guide](https://developers.diem.com/docs/community/contributing).
-Read the latest updates on our [blog](https://www.diem.com/en-us/media-press-news/).

 ## Getting started